-If you have in your bucket list to spend Christmas in Austria, you are in the right place!
-You are about the discover the top 10 most magical and festive Christmas Market in Austria.
+If visiting the magical Austria Christmas Markets is on your bucket list destination, you are in the right place!
+You are about to discover the top most magical Christmas Markets in Austria to visit in 2023!

-If you are planning to spend Christmas in Austria and you are not sure where to start, this is a perfect start for your trip planning.
+Each Christmas Market in Austria is so unique, so I recommend visiting at least a couple of different ones.
 I have listed the destinations that are easy to access and to travel between cities, and to give you the opportunity to visit the most magical Christmas Markets in Austria – also, called Advent markets in Austria.

 Vienna Christmas Markets